tascraig/day_2_intro_html_session_activity/README.md

-# Environmental Awareness Project - Student Guide
+# Day 2 Intro HTML Session Activity

 ## Introduction

-Welcome to the Environmental Awareness Project!
-This project aims to educate students on the importance of environmental conservation through a hands-on web development experience.
  You will create a website consisting of several pages, each dedicated to different environmental conservation topics such as water conservation, recycling and waste management, and renewable energy.

 ## Getting Started

-### Prerequisites

-- Basic understanding of HTML and CSS.
-- A GitHub account.
-- Git installed on your computer.
-- A text editor (e.g., VSCode, Sublime Text, Atom).

 ### Setup

-1. **Fork the Repository**: Navigate to the GitHub repository provided by your instructor.
-Click on the "Fork" button at the top right corner to create a copy of the repository in your GitHub account.
+1. **Fork the Repository**: Click on the "Fork" button at the top right corner to create a copy of the repository in your GitHub account.

 2. **Clone the Repository**: Clone the forked repository to your local machine using the following command in your terminal or command prompt: